StevieGoodman/StevieGoodman/README.md

 # 👋 Hi, I'm Stevie
-I'm a second year games computing student studying at the University of Lincoln.
+I'm a third year games computing student studying at the University of Lincoln.
 I'm non-binary, but I'm not particularly fussed about pronouns.
 Surprise me!
 Or don't, again, I don't really mind.

 I began my journey into game development in late 2017 using Lua.